During the last century, oil was at the heart of the global economy, and oil prices often led off the financial news.

 One reason for the lack of clean water is old and inadequate water infrastructure.
 Aging municipal water pipes have been disintegrating, causing money to flow away from city water districts and resulting in contaminated water.
 As water becomes scarcer and more expensive, an increasing number of water districts are expected to shoulder the cost of detecting and fixing leaks.

-When looking at water investments, look at companies that fix these problems (and much more) in the U.S. and around the world, such as Zurn Water Solutions (ZWS), which designs, manufactures, markets, and services process and motion control, and water management products worldwide, and which just spun off its Process & Motion Control business to become a “pure-play water solutions company,” according to CEO Todd Adams.
+When looking at water investments, look at companies that fix these problems (and much more) in the U.S. and around the world, such as Zurn Water Solutions (ZWS), which designs, manufactures, markets, and services process and motion control, and water management products worldwide, and which recently spun off its Process & Motion Control business to become a “pure-play water solutions company,” according to CEO Todd Adams.

 A broader approach is to go with the exchange-traded sector fund Invesco Water Resources ETF (PHO).
 Its 10 top holdings representing about 60% of its assets.
 Some of its top holdings include companies such as Danaher (DHR), American Water Works (AWK), and Waters Corp.
 (WAT).